Building values and

 All ideas and feelings come from within the relationship.
 Nothing comes

-Members in the relationship bring their
+Members in the

 own skills and resources into the relationship.
 They support each other